 I’ve also been to see ‘Arden vs Arden’ at the Northcote Town Hall, a new production from The Hayloft Project.
-This production was at least partially funded by a Pozible crowd-funding campaign, where the company solicited financial support via that website and received more than $2000 in donations They’re an unfunded independent theatre company so it’s good short-term option for them to get new work made.
+This production was partially funded by a Pozible crowd-funding campaign, where the company solicited financial support via that website and received more than $2000 in donations, They’re an unfunded independent theatre company so presumably it’s a good short-term option for them to get new work made.

 This is a thoroughly enjoyable play to watch.
 The first half is hilarious, with witty, nutty writing, lots of laugh-out-loud moments and some contemporary references (even the new Liberal Government and their stop-the-boats policy get a mention).
 The plot is intriguing, in part because Thomas Arden is The Man Who Will Not Die.
 His wife Alice, her lover Mosby and assorted other characters ALL want to kill this man, and they make many attempts, but they keep failing.
 He won’t eat the poisoned food, he fights off the masked attackers, and he just keeps escaping death – until he doesn’t, at which point there is a LOT of fake blood on the stage.

 If anything, the wit and fun of the first half (the re-written half) make the second (original) half seem rather plodding in comparison.
 Then again the original wasn’t written as a comedy, so it’s a bit like the straight man having to get up on stage after the funny man has performed.
 But the acting is uniformly excellent from the big, young cast of 11 performers.